-Each grant will be a one-time award for a one-year time frame, The Endocrine Fellows Foundation will not fund indirect research costs (i.e., salaries of any kind including vendors, computers, software, durable equipment, faculty support, etc.), organization memberships, or tuition support for degree enhancement.
-Expenses submitted in a project budget can include experimental supplies, animal costs contingent on compliance with applicable PHS Policy requirements, and expenses for clinical studies including costs for participation of subjects and evaluation of results.
-Publication costs should not exceed 25% of the submitted budget.
+Each grant will be a one-time award for a one-year time frame, The Endocrine Fellows Foundation will not fund salaries of any kind or indirect research costs (i.e., computers, software, durable equipment, faculty support, etc.), organization memberships, or tuition support for degree enhancement.
+Expenses submitted in a project budget can include experimental supplies, animal costs contingent on compliance with applicable PHS Policy requirements, and expenses for clinical studies including costs for participation of subjects, statistical analysis, and evaluation of results.
+Statistician costs and publication costs should each be less than 25% of the submitted budget.

 Endocrine Fellows Foundation research grants will be awarded to the institution on behalf of the fellow.
 The institution will then administer the funds.
 Unused EFF grant funds must be returned to the Foundation 60 days after the project ends or the fellow awardee leaves the designated institution.